Ruined By Reading: A Life in Books

 I read quite a bit.
 What I mean by this is that I read quite a bit of fiction, poetry and literary things.
 I hardly ever read a newspaper.
 I’m interested in reading the newspaper, but it almost always comes down to consciously choosing between reading The Columbus Dispatch or the novel I’m halfway through, and I almost always decide to devote my reading time to the novel.
 Only occasionally do I attack the stack of magazines that gradually build-up on my desk, although, since I subscribe to them and thus directly ask the distributors to send them to me, tossing them unread onto the recycle heap evokes a conflicting sense of liberation and failure.
 Even though I write this blog and am flattered when someone other than me takes a look at it, I often find it laborious to browse blogs, and I truly only follow two other blogs.
 The reason?
 Well, it is the same as why I’m not reading The Columbus Dispatch: when I make time to read, I almost always want to read a book.
 (Yes, this book is sometimes non-fiction, but it is still a book.)

-time.
+To make time to read is an interesting phrase.
+I have heard many many people say that they would love to read but just do not have the time.
 I cringe just a bit inside when I hear this.
 I cringe because even though our culture has told us that reading books is really important, many don’t find it all that much

 fun.
 So this “nice” line has evolved to allow a non-reader both to respect the value of reading and yet excuse him from participating.
 Strangely, I don’t judge non-readers as bad people.
 Many, if not most, productive and happy people do not read very much.
 Even as an English teacher, I try not to sing the song of how reading books is vital.
 After twenty years in the classroom, reality hits you in the face, and the evidence of successful and brilliant students who do not like to read books is a bit staggering.